ikerismak/rails-pet-api/README.md

  ```shell
  http://[::1]:3000/pets/
  ```
-Method: GET
+- Method: GET
-Description: Returns a 201 "created" status but a null data, according to the specifications in the API CONVENTION YAML file.
+- Description: Returns a 201 "created" status but a null data, according to the specifications in the API CONVENTION YAML file.
-Example response:
+- Example response:

 ```json
 null
 ```
-Remember, these are just examples, and you can adjust the endpoints according to your project's needs.

-# rails-pet-api